-Access to paging is disabled by default for all users.
+Access to all types of paging is disabled by default for all users.
 However, you can modify toll restrictions using regular expressions to enable selected users to send pages.
-For more information on toll restrictions, refer to Allowing and Restricting Long Distance and Other Calls on page 50.
-For more information on using regular expressions, refer to Using regular expressions to route and restrict calls on page 49.
+For more information on toll restrictions, refer to Allowing and Restricting Long Distance and Other Calls on page 53.
+For more information on using regular expressions, refer to Using regular expressions to route and restrict calls on page 52.